eesyuen09/tp/docs/DeveloperGuide.md

 3. **ListClassTagCommand (triggered by `tag -l`)**: Lists all ClassTags in the system
     - Retrieves all ClassTags from the Model via `Model#getClassTagList()`
     - Displays them in a numbered list
+    - If no tags exist, displays "No class tags found."

 4. **ClassTagFilterCommand (triggered by `filter -t`)**: Filters students by ClassTag
     - Validates the ClassTag exists via `Model#findClassTag()`